 I made my way along the main loop trail, which partially follows The Bruce Trail.
 I did the trail counter-clockwise, first crossing the quaint Sulphur Creek as I made my way to the Hermitage.
-Unfortunately the area was closed off for a private event, but I was able to see what I really came for – the Hermitage Cascade.
-This beautiful cascading waterfall can be seen from a small lookout, and can be accessed from Sulphur Springs Road, however it is on private property.
+Unfortunately the area was closed off for a private event as I mentioned, but I was able to see what I really came for – the Hermitage Cascade.
+This beautiful cascading waterfall can be seen from a small lookout, and can be accessed from Sulphur Springs Road.
+Take note that the waterfall is on private property.

 Don’t be disappointed though, the main loop trail boasts loads of beautiful little nooks to explore.
 You can take a seat on one of the many benches along the trail and enjoy their view, or go a little off the beaten path.
 I’d suggest grabbing a seat up close with the Hermitage River.
 There’s plenty of spots to rest along the way as the trail’s elevation does vary, so be prepared for a good leg workout!
 The full trail loop is about 3.5km long but if you’re looking for something longer, there’s a variety of side trails to add some length to your hike.
 I’d suggest the Heritage Trail to the south, I promise you won’t be disappointed – but you’ll have to find out why in another post!

 Want to go on your own adventure?
-Check out my map of Hamilton’s waterfalls, I’m updating it whenever I find a new slice of waterfall paradise!
+I highly suggest exploring the city of waterfalls!
+Check out my map of Hamilton’s waterfalls, I’m updating it whenever I find a new slice of waterfall paradise.